davecparker/code12/Doc/Java.md

 Comments help make your program more readable (to humans) by explaining what is going on and giving other information that might be useful to you or another programmer reading your code.
-Comments are totally ignored by Java when your program is being executed.
+Comments are ignored by Java when your program is being executed.

 Besides leaving helpful notes, another use of comments is to temporarily disable some code without deleting it